goodblockio/decide-governance-engine/docs/ContractAPI.md

 - name `payroll_name`: the name of the payroll to edit.

-- symbol `treasury_symbol`: the name of the treasury the payroll belongs to.
+- symbol `treasury_symbol`: the name of the group the payroll belongs to.

 - uint32_t `period_length`: the new length of the payroll's pay period in seconds.